Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

 We assume that the components~$\{f_j\}$ and~$\{f_{j,k}\}$ are smooth (for example, twice continuously differentiable).
 For illustration, consider Figure~\ref{fig:Nonlinear predictors}, which shows that the marginal fits for the self-response rate appear to be well-approximated by smooth nonlinear functions.
-Using squared $\ell_{2}$-loss as the data fidelity term, the task of learning model~\eqref{eq:GAMs with interactions} can be expressed as the following infinite dimensional optimization problem:
+We let $\M{f}_{j} = (f_{j}(x_{1j}), \ldots, f_{j}(x_{nj}))$ and $\M{f}_{j,k} = (f_{j,k}(x_{1j}, x_{1k}), \ldots, f_{j,k}(x_{nj}, x_{nk}))$ denote the evaluations of the main effect component $f_{j}$ and the interaction component $f_{j,k}$, respectively, at the~$n$ data points.
+Writing~$\M{y}$ for the response vector and using squared $\ell_{2}$-loss as the data fidelity term, the task of learning~\eqref{eq:GAMs with interactions} can be expressed as the following optimization problem: